Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 Overview

-What is myopia (nearsightedness)?
+What is childhood myopia (nearsightedness)?

 View Video